Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

-- The Nike Air Trainer 180 is a do-it-all training shoe which aims to be an effective option for sprinting, jumping, lifting and other types of exercises.
+- The Air Trainer 180 is a do-it-all training shoe from Nike which aims to be an effective option for sprinting, jumping, lifting and other types of exercises.
 As its name indicates, the shoe utilizes the Nike’s Max Air technology in the heel section for superior shock absorption.

-- A snug and secure fit of the foot is ensured by a combination of the Flywire cables and the dual-layer upper.
+- A snug and secure fit is ensured by a combination of the Flywire cables and the dual-layer upper.
 In the outsole unit, deep grooves assist the natural movement of the foot, while the rubber tread offers durability and traction.

 Nike Air Trainer 180 size and fit

 The shoe was designed specifically for men; thus, it is available in men’s sizes only.
 It accommodates medium-sized feet and is offered in the D – Medium width.
 According to Nike, the shoe tends to run half a size larger than the standard Nike sizing, so it is advisable to go half a size down to get the optimal fit.

 The outsole unit of the Nike Air Trainer 180 makes use of deep grooves to provide intensified flexibility.
 This offers a natural bending of the foot and, thus, helps to improve the efficiency of rhythmic workouts.